 - the minimum area of background material must be determined as follows: - i.
-Front of garment 0.3m - ii.
-Rear of garment 0.3m - the sleeves of the garment must be the same high visibility orange colour as the torso to a point no less than midway between the elbow and the wrist - compliant retro-reflective material on the torso must be positioned to comply with the pattern in Figure 4. - a hoop of complying retro-reflective material must be located between the wrist and the elbow on each sleeve and above the knee on each leg to enhance long distance recognition of the wearer as outlined in Appendix B of AS/NZS 4602.1:2011.
+Front of garment 0.3m2 - ii.
+Rear of garment 0.3m2 - the sleeves of the garment must be the same high visibility orange colour as the torso to a point no less than midway between the elbow and the wrist - compliant retro-reflective material on the torso must be positioned to comply with the pattern in Figure 4 - An optional cross configuration permitted for the back only must meet the front braces at the shoulder and the belt at the back vertically below the shoulder position to comply with the pattern in Figure 4 - a hoop of complying retro-reflective material must be located between the wrist and the elbow on each sleeve and above the knee on each leg to enhance long distance recognition of the wearer as outlined in Appendix B of AS/NZS 4602.1:2011.
 These hoops of retro-reflective may be located at a change of colour if a change is designed.
-Note: An optional hoop of compliant retro-reflective material may be - located on the sleeves above the elbow and on the legs below the knee - non compliant high visibility colours may not be located within the qualifying area as trim or pocket flaps.
-Collar material may be a non compliant colour but any such material that covers qualifying high visibility material in its normal worn position must be deducted from the qualifying torso area - to lessen the effect of wear discolouration non qualifying material colours may be used: - i.
-As noted above for the garment collar - ii.
-Below the retro-reflective hoop between elbow and wrist on the arm and below the upper hoop on the leg of the overall.
+Note: An optional hoop of compliant retro-reflective material may be located on the sleeves above the elbow and on the legs below the knee - non-compliant colours may not be located within the qualifying area as trim or pocket flaps.
+Collar material may be a non-compliant colour but any such material that covers qualifying high visibility material in its normal worn position must be deducted from the qualifying torso area - to lessen the effect of wear discolouration non qualifying material colours may be used: - As noted above for the garment collar - Below the retro-reflective hoop between elbow and wrist on the arm and below the upper hoop on the leg of the overall.